Chester Fitzgerald

 Section G115

-Like so many other young men of the Tonawandas Chester entered the military during WW1 at the age 22.
-He was assigned to co I of the 125 Infantry.
+The death of a child can change the course of a parent's life forever.
+This is the case when it comes to Chester Fitzgerald and his mother.
+Chester entered the military during WWI at the age of 22.
+He was assigned to Co I of the 125 Infantry.
 He was sent to France to fight in the first World War.
-He was young and brave, ready to fight for the freedom of so many.
-Like too many other young men of his time Chester was killed Meuse-Argonne Offensive.
+Chester was killed at the Meuse-Argonne Offensive.
 The war ended a month after his death, but Chester's story didn't.

 Comments